If you’re wondering what to do in Nazaré for a day, you’re in the right place.

 Nazaré beach (Praia da Nazaré)

 However, even if the weather does not allow it, it is always a good idea to stop here, because the walk along the waterfront near Nazaré beach is quite pleasant.
-Along the short sidwalk, you will find several restaurants and cafés, many of them with terraces with privileged views.

 Dried fish displays (“Estindarte”)

-While walking along on the sidewak near Nazaré beach, it is very usual to find small stands selling dried fish (Seca do Peixe).
+While walking along on the sidewalk near Nazaré beach, it is very usual to find small stands selling dried fish (Seca do Peixe).
 Drying fish is a tradition with a strong presence in Nazaré.

 The main species used are octopus, horse mackerel, sardines, shark, and batfish.
 There are different drying processes, but the drying process usually takes 2 to 3 days.